maksverver/pushfight/README.md

 `.OX.....oxY....Oox.....OX.`

 Now, we've reduced the board to a single 26-character string.
+This is what I call a permutation string, and this format is accepted by most tools, including the web app.

 For moves, we can use a chess-like notation.
 For example, `c2-d2` represents a push to the right, and `d1-a2,d3-c3,c2-d2` represents two moves followed by a